 Please contact me if you wish to receive my full CV.

 I believe that monitoring and evaluation works best when it is tailor-made to the needs of an organisation.
 To achieve that, methods may be adapted or combined.
 I enjoy developing monitoring and evaluation procedures that stimulate learning and innovation.
 Although I am working with different M&E methods, I am particularly specialised in Outcome Mapping and Outcome Harvesting.
 I have a keen interest in applying M&E in complex situations and in exploring how systems theory can help evaluation.
 In addition, I am used to working in conflict environments.

 Feel free to contact me to receive more information on how I can support you.

 The next public training in Outcome Harvesting will take place in Bristol, UK on October 2 - 4 2019.

 For this training, I’m teaming up with Richard Smith.
-You can find more details on the next upcoming training and register here: www.outcomeharvesting.training
+You can find more details and register here: www.outcomeharvesting.training